Cindy Prado Flaunts Perky Cleavage In Scooped Silky Bikini & Tiny Lace-Up Skirt

-Cindy Prado just shared five new photos to her social media feed, and her latest share depicts her rocking a revealing ensemble in an outdoor setting.
-The model, who is of Cuban and Spanish descent, sported a white bikini and tiny skirt.
-She then paraded her assets in the streets of Miami.
+Cindy Prado just shared five new photos on her social media feed, and her latest share depicts her rocking a revealing ensemble in an outdoor setting.
+The model, who is of Cuban and Spanish descent, sported a white bikini and tiny skirt while parading her assets in the streets of Miami, as indicated in the geotag.

 In the first image, Cindy modeled her outfit like a pro.
-She stood with her hips angled to the side, and crossed her left leg in front of the other.
+She stood with her hips angled to the side and crossed her left leg in front of the other.
 With her hands on her hips, she sported a fierce expression as she narrowed her eyes and parted her lips.

 Cindy seduced the camera in the following photograph.
 She lifted her knee and thrust her chest forward.
 The influencer gazed at the camera while tilting her head back for a sultry snap.